Banavasi

-Banavasi is an ancient temple town located near Sirsi in Karnataka.
+Banavāsi is an ancient temple town located near Sirsi in Karnataka.
 Banavasi was the ancient capital of the Kadamba dynasty that ruled all of modern-day Karnataka state.
 They were the first native empire to bring Kannada and Karnataka to prominence.
 It is 24 km away from its nearest large city Sirsi through SH 77.

 History

-Banavasi is one of the oldest town in the Karnataka state.
+Banavasi is one of the oldest towns in the Karnataka state.
 It has grown up around the Madhukeshwara Temple built in the 5th century and dedicated to Shiva the supreme God in Shaivism, a major branch of Hinduism.